artem-mindrov/exonum-auction/README.md

  - create a lot belonging to a participant
  - place a bid
  - retrieve full bid history for a lot

+Participating requires all parties to create wallets - lot owners receive transfers when a lot is closed (to be implemented), and bid placement requires sufficient amount of funds.

 ## Description